 Consumption advice should not be combined.
-That is, if a person chooses to eat a fish from the "one-serving-a-week" category, then they should not eat any other fish from any source (including commercial) until the next week.
-If a person chooses to eat a fish from the "two-servings-per-week" category, they can combine fish species from that category, or eat one fish from that category and one from a category that recommends more than two-servings-per-week (if available), for a total of two servings in that week.
+That is, if a person chooses to eat a serving of fish from the "one-serving-a-week" category, then they should not eat any other fish from any source (including commercial) until the next week.
+If a person chooses to eat a serving of fish from the "two-servings-per-week" category, they can combine fish species from that category, or eat one serving of fish from that category and one from a category that recommends more than two servings per week (if available), for a total of two servings in that week.
 Then they should not eat any other fish from any source (including commercial) until the following week.

-CONSUMPTION ADVICE FOR FISH FROM FALLEN LEAF LAKE
+CONSUMPTION ADVICE FOR FISH FROM LAKE WEBB

 OEHHA's advisory protocol requires at least nine fish of a species to be collected from a water body before an advisory can be developed for the primary contaminant of concern.
 This is to ensure the sample dataset is representative of the fish species population in the water body.
-In some cases, an exception is made for species that are commonly caught and consumed from a given water body but where available data may be limited.
-For Fallen Leaf Lake, the sample size criterion was met for Lake Trout.
+In some cases, an exception is made to develop advice for species that are commonly caught and consumed from a given water body but where available data may be limited.
+Generally, this practice applies when the advice supports no consumption of that species.
+For Lake Webb, the sample size criterion was met for the following species: Channel Catfish, Common Carp, Inland Silverside, and Largemouth Bass.
 There were not sufficient data to evaluate other species that may be found in this water body.
-For fish species found in Fallen Leaf Lake that are not included in this advisory, OEHHA recommends following the statewide advisory for lakes and reservoirs without site-specific advice.
+For fish species found in Lake Webb that are not included in this advisory, OEHHA recommends following the statewide advisory for lakes and reservoirs without site-specific advice.